 Greetings!
-The “season of mists and mellow fruitfulness” is already upon us.
+Autumn, the “season of mists and mellow fruitfulness” is already upon us.
 We hope you had a fine summer and are ready for the new term ahead.
 Here are some warming news items and engaging educational events to help you on your way.

 We’d like to highlight two items in particular: